kwwette/auto-reuse/README.md

 * The REUSE tool linter is run to check that all required copyright/licensing information is specified.

+* The `project.license` and `project.license-files` fields are read from
+  `pyproject.toml`.
-* `pyproject.toml` is read, and the `project.license` field is parsed as an [SPDX license expression].

-* `project.license` is checked for any licenses which are missing from the `LICENSES/` directory.
+* The `project.license` field is parsed as an [SPDX license expression], and is checked for any licenses which are missing from the `LICENSES/` directory.

-* The `project.license-files` field is set to the list of license files in the `LICENSES/` directory.
+* The `project.license-files` field is set to a list of any license files in the `LICENSES/` directory that are referred to in the `project.license` field.

-* The top-level `LICENSE` file is set to a copy of the primary license file defined in `project.license`.
+* The top-level `LICENSE` file is set to a copy of the primary license file, as referred to in the `project.license` field.

 To use the hook, add the following to `.pre-commit-hooks.yaml`: